HelmsDeap/CAFS/README.md

 Upcoming Changes due to customer request:
-*Make sidebar always visible instead of on click *Change some areas of text to better reflect the Nonprofit's mission and services
+*Make sidebar always visible instead of on click *Change some areas of text to better reflect the Nonprofit's mission and services *Remake this website using React instead of JQuery